mamba-org/mamba/README.md

 ## Installation

-A guide on how to install Mamba and Micromamba can be found in the [official documentation](https://mamba.readthedocs.io/en/latest/installation.html).
+Please refer to the [Mamba and Micromamba installation guide](https://mamba.readthedocs.io/en/latest/installation.html) in the documentation.

 ## Additional features in Mamba and Micromamba